 When your cat’s claws are always out, your relationship with your pet can be compromised.
 Feline claws are sharp and dangerous, and must be kept to themselves wherever possible.
 If your cat’s claws don’t retract, you’ll need to take action to address this problem.

 Retracting claws is a behavior that cats learn as kittens.
 They need to be trained to remember it, however.
 Older cats also struggle to retract their claws, so they’ll need help with claw maintenance.
-In this guide, we’ll look at why the problem happens and how it can be easily addressed.
+We’ll look at why the problem happens and how it can be addressed.

 - 1 Can All Cats Retract Their Claws?

-- 2 Why Do Cats Unsheathe Their Claws?
+- 2 Why Does My Cat Unsheathe His Claws?

-- 3 My Cat Doesn’t Retract Their Claws
+- 3 My Cat Doesn’t Retract His Claws

-- 4 Teaching a Cat to Retract Their Claws
+- 4 Teaching a Cat to Retract His Claws

 - 5 Should I Declaw My Cat?